Topical Relevance: 9 Tips on How to Create Content Google Can’t Ignore

 I have also filtered to only return question-related keywords:

-You can see that the selected keyword only relates to 1 specific topic (moka) within the coffee niche:
+You can see that the selected keyword only relates to 1 specific topic (moka) within the coffee niche (check out coffee affiliate programs):

 Doing keyword research this way creates hyper-relevancy that Google can’t ignore.